DeYoung Natural Area

-The land became available when Louis DeYoung, Sr. passed away last year at the age of 104.
-His son, Ted, says it was his father’s dream to see the land forever preserved.
+The land became available when Louis DeYoung, Sr. passed away at the age of 104.
+His son, Ted, said it was his father’s dream to see the land forever preserved.
 They began exploring options with the Conservancy late in 2003.

 The farm has a rich agricultural history.
 (Learn more about a partnership with EMU’s Graduate School in Historic Preservation and the work to document the history of DeYoung by clicking on some of the links below.)